 Struggling to communicate thoughts or feelings is another common early sign of dementia.
 A person living with dementia may have difficulty expressing their thoughts and feelings as well as have difficulty carrying on a conversation with others.
 Forgetting names of people, places and things in conversation is also common.

 Poor judgment associated with dementia is not just one poor decision, but a pattern of poor decisions and actions.
-Some examples include poor judgement related to finances, personal grooming, hygiene, social situations and driving.
+Some examples include poor judgment related to finances, personal grooming, hygiene, social situations and driving.

 The early stages of dementia are often overlooked because they are subtle and slow to progress.
 If you notice signs of cognitive decline in your loved one, it may be time to escalate care and treatment.